PA Department of Health Ruling Regarding Dental Appointments

 Pain Relief

 Pain, arguably the number one reason people don’t like going to the dentist.
-With sedation dentistry, the pain is completely removed.
-The brain is unable to register pain while under the influence of sedatives and anesthetics.
+With sedation dentistry, the pain of numbing from local anesthetics is reduced by the medications given.

 Anxiety Relief

 Sedation allows the patient to comfortably go through their procedures.
 Anxiety manifests on a spectrum.
-While some patients have just a little pre-procedure anxiety, some patients become completely overwhelmed with the fear that an oral procedure will be excruciating or possibly even go horribly wrong.
+While some patients have just a little pre-procedure anxiety, some patients become completely overwhelmed with the fear that a dental procedure will be excruciating.
 This prevents many people from receiving care that they need.
+The different forms of sedation we offer all help reduce anxiety levels associated with dental procedures.

 Gag Reflex Suppression

 A gag reflex is a good thing.
 The throat needs to be able to expel any intrusive, foreign object.
 However, if a patient is completely aware while a dentist is working in his mouth, the gag reflex can be a hindrance.
 Sometimes the dentist needs to go deep inside the oral cavity, and the gag reflex prevents that.
 The patient’s spasms can lead to damage, depending on what the dentist is doing.
-With sedation dentistry, this is no longer an issue as the gag reflex is paralyzed.
+With sedation dentistry, the gag reflex sedation is drastically reduced.

 The Dentist Can Work Faster

-If a patient is under the influence of powerful sedatives and anesthetics, he or she won’t be squirming in the chair while the dentist is trying to work.
+If a patient is provided sedatives and anesthetics, he or she won’t be squirming in the chair while the dentist is trying to work.
 The dentist will be able to work faster and more efficiently because he or she doesn’t have to worry about a reaction to the procedure.
 This means he or she will be able to get you out of the chair and on the road to recovery that much quicker.

 Anterograde Amnesia